wrichter/clickgame/README.md

 });
 ```

-4. Publish messages from websocket to topic:
+1. Publish messages from websocket to topic:
 ```
-//publish new messages from websocket to topic wss.on('connection', (ws) => {
+// when broker connection is established... wss.on('connection', (ws) => {
   console.log('Client connected');
   ws.on('close', () => console.log('Client disconnected'));